-As an Associated Researcher in Treesearch, you are expected to
+As associated to Treesearch you are expected to

-- Regularly participate in activities organized by Treesearch (such as conferences and workshops) and present research results at given occasions.
+- Participate in the Treesearch network an activities organized by Treesearch (such as conferences and workshops) and present your research at appropriate occasions.

-- Acknowledgments in publications: Associated projects are encouraged to have the following wording in acknowledgment: “This research has been supported by Treesearch.se”.
-Publications where Treesearch has contributed with support for use of research infrastructure should have the following wording in acknowledgment: “This research has been supported by Treesearch.se”.
+- Acknowledgments in publications: Publications where Treesearch has contributed with support for use of research infrastructure should have the following wording in acknowledgment: “This research has been supported by Treesearch”.

 - Treesearch PhD students are encoureged to participate in courses provided within the framework of Treesearch.
-Th courses will both provide relevant, updated knowledge and give a network for the future.
+The courses will both provide relevant, updated knowledge and give a network for the future.

 - Inform Treesearch about activities carried out in projects where other researchers in Treesearch can be invited and participate.
 Dissertations will be advertised on the Treesearch website.